-- 1. Start the booster vehicle and run the engine at moderately increased speed. - 2.
-Start the engine of the vehicle with the discharged battery. - 3.
-Once the engine has been started, run both vehicles for a further three minutes before disconnecting the leads.
+- 1. Start the engine of the booster vehicle and run the engine at moderately increased speed. - 2.
+Start the engine of the disabled vehicle. - 3.
+Once the disabled vehicle has been started, run both engines for a further three minutes before disconnecting the jumper cables.